How To Set Up A Market Stall Display

 How do I engage customers at my market stall?

 It's always important to try and engage passersby.
 This is part of your marketing funnel, and can often start simply with a combination of some good signage and a friendly greeting.
-Once you've connected with them, you can provide extra information, such as explaining your product features and handing out leaflets or business cards.

 ‘If you sell speciality products, carry business cards with your contact details’ - Success in Business: Street market case studies